 What is a SAR?

-Summary Annual Report (SAR) briefly contains information that is reported on the Form 5500/5500SF and informs participants and beneficiaries of the plan's financial condition.
-It is required that all eligible participants receive a copy of the SAR within nine months after the close of the plan year, or if an extension was filed, within two months after the close of the period for which the extension was granted.
+Summary Annual Report (SAR) briefly contains information that is reported on the Form 5500/5500SF and informs participants and beneficiaries of the plan’s financial condition.
+It is required that all eligible participants receive a copy of the SAR within 9 months after the close of the plan year, or if an extension was filed, within 2 months after the close of the period for which the extension was granted.
 Eligible participants include terminated employees and beneficiaries with remaining balances in the plan.

 What is a Form 8955-SSA?

 This form mainly notifies the Social Security Administration (SSA) of separated participants who still have deferred vested benefits payable from a retirement plan.
 When a participant retires and applies for social security, the SSA informs participants they have money in a particular plan.

 American Trust will efile this form on your behalf.
 You are able to view and print the form from the FT Williams website but because it contains participant social security numbers it is filed separately from the Form 5500/5500 SF as the 5500 is publicly disclosed on the EFAST2 website.

 How do I obtain my signing credentials?